-Sometimes customers that are not satisfied quietly decide to change to a different airport provider or spread 103 out negative opinions of the industry to other people which is worse then switching to another provider.
-When 104 dissatisfied customer turns into having an unpleasant relationship with the organisation, their word-of mouth 105 would give out a devastating negative impact.
+Sometimes customers that are not satisfied quietly decide to change to a different airport provider or spread out negative opinions of the industry to other people which is worse then switching to another provider.
+When dissatisfied customer turns into having an unpleasant relationship with the organisation, their word- of mouth would give out a devastating negative impact.
 (Saha, 2009).
-But there are a few main reasons on why sometimes 106 customers are actually hesitant to directly approach to the airport management and give out the complaint.
-107 Authors Dube, Maute and Singh have identified four key points to why customers are reluctant customers don't 108 intend to face the person responsible of the dissatisfaction, third they are worried of how time consuming and high 109 effort are needed to complain and lastly, some of them are actually unaware of their rights as a consumer to give 110 complains towards any dissatisfactions.
-Despite this, it is vital for the management of any airport and airlines 111 to always effectively resolve customers concerns and frustrations.
-This because it's always better to have loyal 112 customers rather than to create a 'terrorist' customer that would tarnish the reputation of the organisation at any 113 opportunity given.
-The degree of loyalty can be also determined by the unfavourable emotional experience that 114 passengers go through during a service which has been identified in current research studies (Petzer, 2012).
-With 115 proper handling of the negative experience, costumers would move towards becoming a more loyal one.
-When 116 customer dissatisfaction has dropped, this will also inevitably cause higher customer loyalty and when customers 117 are loyal, they would start recommending to people.
-Thus this will be a great deal and way of multiplying brand 118 value and not to forget it is also considered a form of free advertising for the organisation.
-It is now quite obvious 119 that when customers are satisfied this will in hand encourage the return of customers to do more business with 120 the organisation, and at the same time make them give suggestions to others (Nadiri, 2008).
-Hence there is no 121 uncertainty that the accomplishment and growth of the airline and airport industry is strongly related to its 122 service quality (Chau, 2009).
-123
+But there are a few main reasons on why sometimes customers are actually hesitant to directly approach to the airport management and give out the complaint.
+Authors Dube, Maute and Singh have identified four key points to why customers are reluctant out the complaint.
+Authors Dube, Maute and Singh have identified four key points to why customers are reluctant in complaining.
+First is that they assume that the organisation will not respond in the first place, second customers don't intend to face the person responsible of the dissatisfaction, third they are worried of how time consuming and high effort are needed to complain and lastly, some of them are actually unaware of their rights as a consumer to give complains towards any dissatisfactions.
+Despite this, it is vital for the management of any airport and airlines to always effectively resolve customers concerns and frustrations.
+This because it's always better to have loyal customers rather than to create a 'terrorist' customer that would tarnish the reputation of the organisation at any opportunity given.
+The degree of loyalty can be also determined by the unfavourable emotional experience that passengers go through during a service which has been identified in current research studies (Petzer, 2012).
+With proper handling of the negative experience, costumers would move towards becoming a more loyal one.
+When customer dissatisfaction has dropped, this will also inevitably cause higher customer loyalty and when customers are loyal, they would start recommending to people.
+Thus this will be a great deal and way of multiplying brand value and not to forget it is also considered a form of free advertising for the organisation.
+It is now quite obvious that when customers are satisfied this will in hand encourage the return of customers to do more business with the organisation, and at the same time make them give suggestions to others (Nadiri, 2008).
+Hence there is no uncertainty that the accomplishment and growth of the airline and airport industry is strongly related to its service quality (Chau, 2009).

-124 11 VIII.
+VIII.
 Successful Airline Customer Service